top of page

 What is the philosophy of The Walking Egg?

-Creativity and beauty are the junctions where art and science meet.
 Early on, Koen Vanmechelen and Willem Ombelet recognized both disciplines have a complementary relationship.
 The study of the inner world is incomplete without that of the outer.
 In the future they aim to organize debates between scientists, politicians, artists, philosophers, etc. on topics associated with human reproduction, and more specifically, on the topic of childlessness in countries with limited resources.

 Who is the Walking Egg?